Jane Wodening: Life and career

-After almost 30 years of marriage, Brakhage separated from Wodening in 1986, and the divorce was finalized a year later.
+After almost 30 years of marriage, Wodening separated from Brakhage in 1986, and the divorce was finalized a year later.
+Following her divorce, she changed her surname from Brakhage to 'Wodening' as a 'feminine activation of the Germanic god, Woden'.
 She subsequently lived in her car for two years and drove all over America, creating the book Driveabout.
 Later, she lived in a tiny cabin at 10,000 feet elevation in the Rocky Mountains, publishing the book Living Up There and collections of short stories.

 In 2004, she moved to Denver, Colorado and continued writing books, such as Wolf Dictionary, The Lady Orangutan and Other Stories, Animals I've Neglected to Mention, and Brakhage’s Childhood.

 On November 17, 2023, Wodening died at the age of 87 in Denver, Colorado.

 Scrapbooks

 In the mid- to late 1960s, Wodening made a set of three scrapbooks that include many of the poets and artists of the time who frequented Brakhage's and her house when they were married.
 They chronicle Wodening and her family's life during this time period and include newspaper clippings, photos, drawings by both her children and the artists that visited their house, letters from the artists they corresponded with (including Robert Creeley, Edward Dorn, Robert Kelly, and Joseph Cornell), thoughts from daily life, and frames from Brakhage's Mothlight.
 These are now in the Beinecke Rare Book and Manuscript Library at Yale University.
 They have been made accessible online.